Children's Book Ideas: 4 Actions to Spark Ideas That Appeal to Kids

 - Start by doodling on paper before your doodles become letters.
 Type nonsense on your screen before your thoughts take shape.

 - Use pencil instead of pen.
 I capture random ideas in a blank journal and use pencil when I do.
-Something about it’s erasable nature helps free my writing process.
+Something about its erasable nature helps free my writing process.

-- Write down snippets of thoughts versus complete sentences.
+- Write down snippets of thoughts rather than complete sentences.
 General ideas.
-A short, non-sensical phrase or few words of dialogue.
+A short, nonsensical phrase or few words of dialogue.
 A forced rhyme.
-Anything to loosen yourself your creative thinking brain and free up the flow.
+Anything to loosen yourself and your creative thinking brain and free up the flow.

 - Let ideas evolve.